Cyber Security Body of Knowledge (CyBOK) Training Course

 Requirements

-- Basic understanding of cyber security and software engineering
+- A basic understanding of cyber security and software engineering

 Audience